Saturday, July 18, 2015

 Terminology in the American version of the English Language varies by region of the country.
 In New England, a warning for drivers that the small road they are traveling is coming into a populated area, necessitating reduced speeds and increased caution is: Thickly Settled.

 Although New Englanders spell English words the same as the rest of the country, they pronounce them differently.
-That sought after water bug is pronounced "Lobstah."
-By the sign on this barber shop, hair clippers is pronounced in a different manner also.
+That sought-after water bug is pronounced "Lobstah."
+By the sign on this barber shop, hair clippers are pronounced in a different manner also.

 Beauty and barber shops are creative when selecting a name for their establishments - Northern Exposure, A Cut Above, Curl up and Dye.
 The list seems endless.

 Sandwich: another tiny New England town with interesting places and people.

 In New Bedford, the town across the harbor from Fairhaven, best known for their whaling museum, is a warehouse filled with architectural details from old homes and churches.
 Want to restore an old home, or maybe add some interesting details to a house you are remodeling?
 Many options await you here.

 Stained-glass windows in a variety of designs and sizes to add color and texture to light entering your home.
 One of these is now traveling on Last Dance, not to enhance the boat decor, just the beginning of its journey back to Flagler Beach.